timkoning17/DDPG-Quadcopter/README.md

 # DDPG-Quadcopter

-Reinforcement Learning Based Quadcopter part of Udacity Deep Learning Nano Degree Project
+Reinforcement Learning Based Quadcopter part of Udacity Deep Learning Nano Degree Project.

+I used reinforcement learning to train a quadcopter to take off and fly by maximizing the rewards using Deep Deterministic Policy Gradients (DDPG).

 ## Quadcopter Applications